-The Group maintains Directors' and officers' liability insurance cover for TomCo Energy Plc's Directors in respect of their duties as Directors of the Group during the year and at the date of the Directors report.
+The Group maintains Directors' and officers' liability insurance cover for TomCo Energy Plc's Directors in respect of their duties as Directors of the Group.

 Statement of Directors' responsibilities

 The Directors are responsible for preparing the Annual Report and the financial statements in accordance with applicable law and regulations.